km-clay/nixos-config/README.md

 | Text Editor    | [Nixvim](https://github.com/nix-community/nixvim) |
 | Image Viewer   | [feh](https://github.com/derf/feh)                |

+## Installation

+If you are on NixOS and have flakes enabled, you can just follow these steps:

+    1. Clone the repo to a directory

+    2. Run nixos-generate-config --show-hardware-config > hardware.nix to get a hardware config

+    3. Move the hardware config to the folder of the host you want to use

+    4. Run sudo nixos-rebuild switch --flake /path/to/flake#host where "host" is the name of the config you want to use

 ## Configs

 Currently there are two complete system configurations available.
 These are: